-Kanchanaburi's signature landmark gets a lot of hype thanks to the 1957 film, Bridge Over the River Kwai, but many are a tad disappointed as it's not really that spectacular to look at.
-Even so, the history makes it special and it's the centre of tourism in Kanchanaburi -- you'll see its simple dark iron arches painted on walls, samlors and T-shirts all around town.
-The original iron ...
+Kanchanaburi's signature landmark gets a lot of hype thanks to the 1957 film, Bridge Over the River Kwai, but many are a tad disappointed as it's not really that spectacular.
+Even so, the history makes it special and it's the symbol of Kanchanaburi: You'll see the bridge's simple dark iron arches painted on walls, samlors and T-shirts all around town.
+The original iron bridge was brought from ...
 Read more about Death Railway Bridge .

 Many travellers feel that no Thailand adventure would be complete without an elephant trek.
 The sad fact is that many elephants are overworked, underfed and mistreated at tourist-driven attractions, and their backs are not suited to carrying people for long stretches.
 In an idyllic slice of Kanchanaburi province, however, Elephant's World is a non-profit elephant refuge that offers a fun and ...
 Read more about Elephant's World Kanchanaburi .